 Is it time to replace your water heater?
-Aramendia Plumbing, Heating and Air, A Service Experts Company is here with a few signals to look for when choosing whether it’s time to buy a new water heating system.
+Aramendia Plumbing, Heating and Air is here with a few signals to look for when choosing whether it’s time to buy a new water heating system.

 If your water heater receives routine maintenance, you can expect it to operate around 10 years, depending on the number of people living in your home.
 When your water heater reaches 10 years, it’s likely time to seriously think about replacement, especially before a leak happens.